-If the manufacturer's warranty hasn't expired, you may disclose this fact by checking the "Warranty" box and including this disclosure in the "systems covered/duration" section: "MANUFACTURER'S WARRANTY STILL APPLIES.
-The manufacturer's original warranty has not expired on the vehicle.
-Consult the manufacturer's warranty booklet for details as to warranty coverage, service location, etc." The disclosure must be stated in the exact language quoted above.
-Using phrases such as "balance of factory warranty" are not sufficient.
+If the manufacturer's warranty hasn't expired, you may disclose this fact by checking the box, "MANUFACTURER'S WARRANTY STILL APPLIES.
+The manufacturer's original warranty has not expired on some components of the vehicle,” in the Non-Dealer Warranties for this Vehicle section of the Buyers Guide.

 Where Should Negotiated Warranty Changes Be Included?

 If you and the consumer negotiate changes in the warranty, the Buyers Guide must reflect the changes.
 For example, if you offer to cover 50 percent of the cost of parts and labor for certain repairs, but agree to cover 100 percent of the cost of parts and labor after negotiating with the customer, you must cross out the "50 percent" disclosure and write in "100 percent."
 Similarly, if you first offer the vehicle "as is" but then agree to provide a warranty, you must cross out the "As Is-No Dealer Warranty" disclosure and complete the "Warranty" section of the Buyers Guide properly.